Spain to allow Britons to visit from Sunday without quarantine

 But as much as Spain wants to welcome British tourists, the UK's current quarantine measures, requiring a two-week period of self-isolation for most people entering the country from abroad, may well put off some potential travellers.
 Britain is due to review its 14-day quarantine rule on June 29, three weeks after it was introduced.

-Gonzalez Laya said British travellers would be subject to the same "triple-check" as other European visitors, which consists of checking their origin, taking their temperature and providing contact details in case they need to be traced.
+Gonzalez Laya said British travellers would be subject to the same "triple check" as other European visitors, which consists of checking their origin, taking their temperature and taking contact details in case they need to be traced.
 "We want to make sure we welcome visitors but do so in safety and security for them as well as for Spaniards," she said.

 Spain is still in discussions over whether the UK will similarly lift quarantine measures for Spaniards, she said.
 But it was opening its borders "out of respect for the 400,000 British citizens who have second residences in Spain" and who are "dying to benefit" from them.
-No one from the British government was immediately available for comment.
+A British government spokesman said its position on quarantines for people entering the country remained unchanged.

+"International travel corridors remain an option under consideration by the UK government, not established policy," the spokesman said.
+"Conversations take place regularly with governments around the world on a whole range of issues and we will not be providing any further details at this stage."
+Britons account for more than a fifth of the roughly 80 million tourists Spain receives every year.